PrescottClub/PrescottClub/README.md

 </div>

-Starting my journey with **Java development in 2017**, I have evolved from traditional backend engineering to cutting-edge AI research and development.
-My foundation in **distributed systems** and **microservices architecture** provides a solid engineering perspective for my current passion in **AI Agents** and **Reinforcement Learning**.
-I am committed to bridging the gap between robust software engineering practices and innovative AI technology, focusing on building **reliable and scalable intelligent systems**.
+Starting my **Java development journey in 2017**, I've been exploring the intersection of traditional software engineering and modern AI technologies.
+With experience in **backend development** and **distributed systems**, I'm now focusing intensively on **AI Agent systems** and their practical applications.

-My research interests span **Meta-Learning** and **Few-Shot Learning**, with particular emphasis on how AI systems can rapidly adapt to new environments with minimal data.
-I am deeply engaged in **AI Agent collaboration** patterns and the architectural design of **distributed intelligent systems** that can work together seamlessly.
+Currently passionate about **Multi-Agent collaboration**, **Environment Feedback learning**, and **AI system architecture design**.
+I'm particularly interested in how agents can learn and adapt through environmental interactions, moving beyond traditional supervised learning approaches.

-**Technical Philosophy**: I approach AI system development with the rigor of a seasoned engineer, balancing algorithmic innovation with practical concerns of **system stability, maintainability, and real-world applicability**.
-My goal is to transform cutting-edge research into production-ready solutions that solve meaningful problems.
+**Current Focus**: Building practical AI Agent solutions that combine solid engineering principles with innovative AI research.
+I believe in learning by doing, and I'm constantly experimenting with new approaches in **Agent-based systems**, **Meta-Learning**, and **AI alignment** techniques.

 <div align="center">